SleepySwords/change-function.nvim/README.md

 Currently, there is no difference between how `method_name` and `function_name` are handle, but they may be handled differently in the future.

+### Match from the root of function declaration/argument
-**NOTE:** When matching function arguments or function names, match them from the root of the function declaration/call, like how it is presented below.
+**NOTE:** When matching function arguments or function names, match them from the root of the function declaration/call, as shown below, as to be able to match the identifier as well as the argument.

-Putting this together for Rust
+### Putting this together for Rust
 ```query
 ; Match function declarations
 (function_item